solana-foundation/solana-improvement-documents/proposals/0082-relax-transaction-constraints.md

 3. The transaction must have fewer than 64 accounts.
     - The limit is subject to change to 128 with the activation of `9LZdXeKGeBV6hRLdxS1rHbHoEUsKqesCC2ZAPTPKJAbK`.
-4. Any non-writable program accounts used in the transaction must exist, regardless of if they are used in any instructions.
-5. The total loaded data size of the transaction must not exceed `requested_loaded_accounts_data_size_limit`, or the default limit (64MB).
+4. The total loaded data size of the transaction must not exceed `requested_loaded_accounts_data_size_limit`, or the default limit (64MB).
-6. Any account used as a program in a top-level instruction must:
+5. Any account used as a program in a top-level instruction must:
     - be the native loader: `NativeLoader1111111111111111111111111111111`
     - OR
       - exist